meloragold/my-healthcare-app/README.md

-# 🏥 NurseEase - Your Smart Healthcare Companion
+# 🏥 NurseEase(my-healthcare-app)- Your Smart Healthcare Companion

 NurseEase is an AI-powered healthcare application designed to assist patients, caregivers, and healthcare professionals in managing medical routines efficiently.